Last updated 16 August 2017

 Each Heroku Exec connection lasts a maximum of one hour.
 After an hour, you might need to reconnect.
-Additionally, client connections are terminated if they are idle for one minute.
+Additionally, Heroku Exec is not supported in Shield Private Spaces.

 The SSH session created by Heroku Exec will not have the config vars set as environment variables (i.e.,